gravitational/teleport/rfd/9999-aws-api-integration-using-oidc.md

 #### MITM between AWS and Teleport

-The only configuration AWS has about the provider is its URL.
+During the initial set up, AWS records a [thumbprint](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc_verify-thumbprint.html) for the provider.

-If DNS is controlled by an attacker, AWS might accept requests from them.
+This thumbprint is the hex-encoded SHA-1 hash value of the top intermediate CA that signed the certificate used by Teleport to make its keys available (this is the `jwks_uri`'s domain).

-However, assuming the DNS is controlled by an attacker, then the users that are logging in to Teleport are also providing their credentials to that part.
+If an attacker is able to control AWS's DNS resolvers and obtain a valid certificate from the top intermediate CA that signed the certificate, then they might be able to impersonate Teleport and AWS might accept requests from the attacker.

-We don't think this is a scenario we should focus on this RFD.
+However, assuming the AWS's DNS resolvers are controlled by an attacker is a scenario we should not focus on this RFD.

 #### AWS Calls from unauthorized Teleport Users
 We'll be able to call `DescribeDBInstances/Clusters` AWS endpoint, however we must ensure that this is protected by RBAC.